 V. Second-Year Research Paper

-By the end of the winter quarter in Year 2, each student will submit a research paper prepared under the supervision of a faculty advisor.
+By the end of the winter quarter in Year 2, each student will submit a research paper prepared under the supervision of a faculty advisor and input from a second faculty reader.
 Students will present this research paper in the OB seminar in the spring quarter of Year 2.
-While research is done in collaboration with their faculty advisor, this paper should be the student’s own written work.
+While research is planned and conducted in collaboration with their faculty advisor, this paper should be a product of the student’s independent thinking and his or her own written work.
 This paper and presentation are key ways that the OB faculty track the progress of students in their second year and play a major role in the student’s second-year evaluation.

 Admission to candidacy for the doctoral degree is a judgment by the faculty of the student’s potential to successfully complete the requirements of the degree program.
-Students are required to advance to candidacy by September 1 before the start of their fourth year in the program
+To apply for candidacy, students must fulfill all course requirements, research papers, field exam(s), and designate a principal research advisor.
+Students are required to advance to candidacy by September 1 before the start of their fourth year in the program.

 The oral examination is a defense of the dissertation work in progress.
 The student orally presents and defends the thesis work in progress at a stage when it is one-half to two-thirds complete.
 The oral examination committee tests the student on the theory and methodology underlying the research, the areas of application and portions of the major field to which the research is relevant, and the significance of the dissertation research.
 Students are required to successfully complete the oral exams by September 1 before the start of their fifth year in the program.

 The doctoral dissertation is expected to be an original contribution to scholarship or scientific knowledge, to exemplify the highest standards of the discipline, and to be of lasting value to the intellectual community.
 The dissertation work is typically conducted under the supervision of and in collaboration with the adviser; however, the dissertation document is expected to be written primarily by the student with feedback and suggestions on drafts from the adviser and the committee.